 - Bring water as always.

-- In the summer I’d definitely recommend bug spray.
+- In the summer I’d definitely recommend bug spray and sunscreen.

 Have you been to O’Leno State Park?
 What is your favorite thing to do there?
 What is your favorite Florida State Park?